 Smart Motorcycle Life Hacks

-There is something about riding a motorcycle that you just can’t explain.
-Maybe it is the feel good vibe you get on the road, the adrenaline that goes with the adventure or that almost every pretty girl in town wants to ride with you.
+There is something about riding a motorcycle that you can’t explain.
+Maybe it is the feel-good vibe you get on the road, the adrenaline that goes with the adventure, or that almost every pretty girl in town wants to ride with you.
 Whatever it is, riding on your motorcycle is one of the most pleasurable experiences in life.
-However, there are days when the universe does not seem to favor you and even your motorcycle accessories will let you down.
-Lucky for you, there are riders who came long before you and they passed down secret words of wisdom to help you get through it.
-Follow these motorcycle hacks and your life will be easier and riders from far away will come to seek your guidance but if you don’t, well……just another regular folk.
+However, there are days when the universe does not seem to favor you and even your motorcycle accessories will disappoint you.
+Lucky for you, some riders came long before you, and they have passed down secret words of wisdom to help you get through it.
+Follow these motorcycle hacks and your life will be easier and riders from far away will come to seek your guidance, but if you don’t, well……just another regular folk.

 Traffic Light Hack

-Ever stood next to a traffic light that is automated to sensor automobiles before switching the light?
+Ever stood next to an automated traffic light to sense automobiles before switching the light?
 The problem with such traffic lights is that sometimes they don’t pick up the motorcycle signal.
-Why don’t they if you may ask?
+Why don’t they, if you may ask?
 Because some motorcycles seem too small to be noticed by the traffic light sensors.
-If you’re one of those unlucky riders, your options would be to risk running past the lights or wait for a ‘recognizable’ automobile to give you pass.
-If there ever was discrimination against motorcycles, then this must be the perfect example.
-But with a bunch of magnets attached to the bottom of all your frames, your motorcycle will trick the traffic sensors to make it think your ride is the size of a truck.
+If you’re one of those unlucky riders, you could risk running past the lights or wait for a ‘recognizable’ automobile to give you a pass.
+If there was ever discrimination against motorcycles, this must be the perfect example.
+But with a bunch of magnets attached to the bottom of all your frames, your bike will trick the traffic sensors to make it think your ride is the size of a truck.
 This hack must have come from a physicist on a motorcycle smart enough to know that traffic sensors pick up on electromagnetic flux.

 Waterproof hack